 Mitigation Measure, Lease Measure or Standard Condition of Approval Timing and Methods Responsible Parties controlled form within the state of California, including through a leasing agreement.
 A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on the project, but the application process is not yet approved, or the application has been approved, but funds are not yet available.
-A contractor has ordered a control device for a piece of equipment planned for use on the project, or the contractor has ordered a new piece of controlled equipment to replace the uncontrolled equipment, but that order has not been completed by the manufacturer or dealer.
+A contractor has ordered a control device for a piece of equipment planned for use on the project, or the contractor has ordered a new piece of controlled equipment, but that order has not been completed by the manufacturer or dealer.
 In addition, for this exemption to apply, the contractor must attempt to lease controlled equipment to avoid using uncontrolled equipment, but no dealer within 200 miles of the project has the controlled equipment available for lease.
 MM AQ-4.
 Fleet Modernization for Construction Equipment (Except Vessels, Harbor Craft and On-Road Trucks).
-1. Construction equipment will incorporate, where feasible, emissions-savings technology such as hybrid drives and specific fuel economy standards.
-2. Idling will be restricted to a maximum of 5 minutes when not in use.
-3. Equipment Engine Specifications: Tier 4 equipment shall be considered based on availability at the time the construction bid is issued.
+Timing: During specified construction phases.
+Methods: This measure shall be incorporated into the LAHD Implementation: LAHD through Construction Contractor 1.
+Construction equipment will incorporate, where feasible, emissions-savings technology such as hybrid drives and specific fuel economy standards. bid and contract specifications for all construction work to reduce the impact of construction diesel emissions.
+The Monitoring and Donorting.
+2. Idling will be restricted to a maximum of 5 minutes when not in use. contractor shall adhere to these specifications throughout construction phases.
+Enforcement shall include oversight by Environmental Management 3.
+Equipment Engine Specifications: the LAHD project/construction manager or designated Management Division • Tier 4 equipment shall be considered based on availability at the time the construction bid is issued. specifications.
 At a minimum, prior to January 1, 2015, all off-road diesel-powered construction equipment greater than 50 ph will meet Tier 3 off-road emission standards at a minimum.
 In addition, this equipment will be retrofitted with a CARB-verified Level 3 DECS.
 From January 1, 2015 on: All off-road diesel-powered construction equipment greater than 50 hp will meet Tier 4 off-road emission standards at a minimum.
-Timing: During specified construction phases.
-Methods: This measure shall be incorporated into the LAHD bid and contract specifications for all construction work to reduce the impact of construction diesel emissions.
-The contractor shall adhere to these specifications throughout construction phases.
-Enforcement shall include oversight by the LAHD project/construction manager or designated building inspectors to ensure compliance with contract specifications.
 The construction equipment measures shall be met, unless one of the following circumstances exist and the contractor is able to provide proof that any of these circumstances exists: A piece of specialized equipment is unavailable in a controlled form within the state of California, including through a leasing agreement.
-A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on the project, but the application process is not Implementation: LAHD through Construction Contractor Monitoring and Reporting: Environmental Management Division, Construction Management Division
+A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on the project, but the application process is not